 Retired after World War II, all 4 Iowa class ships (the USS Iowa, New Jersey, Missouri and Wisconsin) were brought back for duty during the Korean War, and the New Jersey was brought back for use during Vietnam, incredibly firing 7 times more shells at Vietnam than she had fired in all of her WWII service.

 President Ronald Reagan recommissioned all of the ships again the 1980’s as Cold War centerpieces, had them updated with surface-to-air missiles, Harpoon and Tomahawk anti-ship and anti-land cruise missiles and gave them sophisticated anti-missile defenses.
 By this time, no anti-ship weapons in the Soviet armory were likely to be effective against such heavily armored ships, and tests after WWII had proven that even nukes had a hard time sinking battleships.

-After ill-considered and unauthorized experimentation with gunnery had caused an accident on the Iowa, the 4 great battleships were finally retired for good after service in the Persian Gulf in Desert Storm.
+After ill-considered and unauthorized experimentation with gunnery had caused an accident on the Iowa, the 4 great battleships were finally retired for good after service in the Persian Gulf in Desert Storm in 1991.
 Or were they?

-Question for Students (and others): Should the Iowa class battleships be brought out of mothballs and recommissioned for service today?
+Question for students (and subscribers): Should the Iowa class battleships be brought out of mothballs and recommissioned for service today?
 Please let us know in the comments section below this article.